p-lahanas/Data-Projects/README.md

 # Overview
-A repository for all my data science projects and investigations.
+A repository for all my exploratory data analysis (EDA) projects.

 ## Projects